 The assimilation policy, established almost one hundred and fifty years ago, still affects Native American people in many aspects of their lives.
 Even though boarding schools no longer exist, and even some tribal schools have been founded, their stories still haunt Native American people.
 Many Native Americans that were part of the boarding-school system are successful and satisfied with their lives, but this is not thanks to the programs of the boarding schools.
 Discrimination represents one of the main problems Native American people face even today.
-According to Travis, the term "non-Native" in Alaska still implies that the dominant ethnic group, comprised of mostly white people, possesses different human qualities, which implies "a power relationship favouring Alaska non-Native" (252).
+According to Travis, the term "non-Native" in Alaska still implies that the dominant ethnic group, comprised of mostly white people, possesses different human qualities, which implies "a power relationship favouring Alaska non-Natives, while at the same time it tends to devalue the status of being an Alaska Native" (252).
 Seeing Native American people as a subordinate ethnic group goes back to the colonial period when the foundation of boarding schools had started, and this continues to happen even today.
 Frequently, Native Americans are being discriminated as a less important and less valuable ethnic group.